- Punitive measures for addicts' "misbehavior" ignores the fact that addiction isn't a choice.

 Why it’s a bad idea: Jail time doesn’t help drug users overcome their problem.
 Instead, it means taxpayers pay the price for the incarceration and the health costs related to the addiction as well as for the criminal activity they are likely to return to after release.
 A 2012 study noted that sending drug abusers to treatment in lieu of prison could cut crime and save the criminal justice system (and taxpayers) billions.
 It can also hold the addict accountable for completing treatment and help spur recovery.

 Drug court, put into effect more than 20 years ago as a way of diverting non-violent offenders into treatment programs, is one model that is a documented success.
-The National Association of Drug Court Professionals notes that “drug courts are six times more likely to keep offenders in treatment long enough for them to get better”, and “75 percent of drug court graduates remain arrest-free at least two years after leaving the program.”
+The National Association of Drug Court Professionals notes that “drug courts are 6 times more likely to keep offenders in treatment long enough for them to get better," and “75 percent of drug court graduates remain arrest-free at least 2 years after leaving the program.”

 3. Banning welfare benefits – for life